oar-team/oar-docker/README.rst

 Build your own OAR cluster with docker
 --------------------------------------

-Docker-oarcluster is a set of docker images especially configured for deploying your own OAR cluster.
+OAR-docker is a set of docker images especially configured for deploying your own OAR cluster.
 The main idea is to have a mini development cluster with a frontend, a server and some nodes that launch in just a few seconds on a simple laptop.

-Why use docker-oarcluster ?
+Why use OAR-docker ?
 ---------------------------

 Various case scenarios may affect you: